Aratoud/VHDL_Calculator/readme.md

 Most of the credit goes to the book *Fundamentals of Digital Logic with VHDL Design* written by Stephen D. Brown,  Zvonko G. Vranesic
 I read the book and tried to implement the multiplier circuit myself.
-Additionally, I could have not understand and done my project without the help of my Digital Design professor [Ergin Atalar](http://www.umram.bilkent.edu.tr/~ergin/mycv/index.php) and my TA [Alireza Javanmardi](javanmardiee.bilkent.edu.tr)
+Additionally, I could have not understood and done my project without the help of my Digital Design professor [Ergin Atalar](http://www.umram.bilkent.edu.tr/~ergin/mycv/index.php) and my TA [Alireza Javanmardi](javanmardiee.bilkent.edu.tr)

 ## Authors